Progress Assessment Methodology

 Where TGlobal, TUsed and PUsed represent, respectively, the total number of indicators in the global SDG framework, the number of global SDG indicators used in the calculations, and the number of indicators from widely recognized international data sources used.

-For ease of analysis, a strength symbol denotes the evidence strength factor according to the table below.
+For ease of analysis, a strength symbol denotes the evidence strength factor according to the table on the right.

 3 Bidarbakht-Nia, Arman.
 (2020).
 "Measuring Sustainable Development Goals (SDGs): An Inclusive Approach", Global Policy, Vol 11, Issue 1, Feb 2020, P 56-67.
 See: https://data.unescap.org/sites/default/files/public/guide/attachments/Measuring_SDGs_ESCAP_SDG_Gateway.pdf.